A. T. Huerta plagiarizing Sor

 Huerta was in the US from April 1824 through at least January 1826 (he was giving concerts in Liverpool by May 1826).
 The date in the Harvard catalog of 1845 for this publication is definitely inaccurate as Huerta was never known to have published in a location where he wasn’t currently living.
 Another confirmation is José María Salazar held his post as Columbian Ambassador from 1823 to 1828.
 This edition then would have been published 1824-1825.
 In the number of Willig catalogs from around this period I have found none of them mention any Huerta editions.

 While an unknown edition is intriguing in itself, even more so for this particular case is the fact that the music is not by Huerta at all!
 It is Sor’s Les Adieux Op.21.
 It is unknown exactly when Sor composed op.
-21, but it was published in Spain in the first half of 1824 (edition from Boije Collection) and by Meissonnier in autumn 1824 (edition from Spencer Collection [pending]).
-Erik Stenstadvold points out the Huerta edition more closely resembles the Meissonnier edition.
-I will post all editions of this work once I have them to allow for an easier comparison.
+21, but it was published in Spain in the first half of 1824 (edition from Boije Collection) and by A. Meissonnier in autumn 1824 (edition from Spencer Collection).
+The Royal Academy of Music has also posted two other editions of op.
+21: Heugel and another copy of A. Meissonnier.
+Erik Stenstadvold has pointed out that the Huerta edition more closely resembles the Meissonnier edition.

 It seems that with Huerta unexpected clues keep showing up which usually create more questions than answers.

 Note: Post updated Nov 30, 2020 with clarifications on the publication dates of Sor’s op.
 21 provided by Erik Stenstadvold on Facebook.
 Boijie “La Despedida” edition link added.

 Note: post updated on June 2, 2021 with links to Sor op.
 21 editions posted to archive.org by the Royal Academy of Music.